About the Center

 Our faculty also have partnered with colleagues at universities around the world, including faculty at:

-Dr. Celeste González de Bustamante is director of the Center for Border & Global Journalism, and Dr. Jeannine Relly is director of global initiatives.
+Dr. Jessica Retis is the director of the Center for Border & Global Journalism.

 What We Do